 Children of William Albert & Mary (Davis) Fiske

-3. Charles Albert Fiske b 12 Jan 1838 Alfred Maine; d 1915 Greenwich CT; res Greenwich CT; graduate of Dartmouth College, artist by profession.
+3. Charles Albert Fiske born 12 Jan 1838 Alfred Maine; d 1915 Greenwich CT; res Greenwich CT; graduate of Dartmouth College, artist by profession.
 He m.
-24 June 1872 Sarah B. Smith, dau of William Smith of Greenwich CT.
-2 children daughter Alice Belcher FIske and son William Smith Maynard Fiske.
+24 June 1872 Sarah B. Smith, daughter of William Smith of Greenwich CT.
+2 children daughter Alice Belcher Fiske and son William Smith Maynard Fiske.
 Landscape painter [Example of his work].

 Children of William Albert & Mary Ann (Whipple) Fiske

 6. George Whipple Fiske born 9 May 1852, d.
 4 Feb 1876

 7. John William Fiske born 24 May 1853; res.
 Boston MA

 8. +Mary Anna FIske born 4 July 1855, died 1 Dec 1909 in Concord NH.
 This story is about her.
 SEE ABOVE

 Matthew Whipple & Anne Hawkins (Bocking England to Ipswich MA)